kubernetes/kubernetes/cluster/addons/calico-policy-controller/README.md

 # Calico Policy Controller
 ==============

 Calico is an implementation of the Kubernetes network policy API.
+The provided manifests install:

-The provided manifest installs a DaemonSet which runs Calico on each node in the cluster.
+- A DaemonSet which runs Calico on each node in the cluster.
+- A Deployment which installs the Calico Typha agent.
+- A Service for the Calico Typha agent.

 ### Learn More